auto1-oss/ghactions-terraform-aws/README.md

 `planfile` Use a custom name for a plan file.
 Default name **out.plan**. *Required: False*

+`target` Set targets for plan and apply.
+Default value is empty. *Required: False*, for an example target: "-target=aws_s3_bucket.random"

 `create-workspace` Set to **true** if a new terraform workspace has to be created, the workspace name would be set by the **workspace** input. *Required: false*

 `workspace` The workspace to use.
 Uses **default** workspace by default. *Required: False*